 “There’s not taken enough attention paid to looking at how racism is perpetuated,” said Alegria.
-“There has to be some inward reflection, radical action and a willingness to eliminate this systemic racism.”
-Even conditions that have received significant public attention might have different results based on race.
-Breast cancer is the most commonly diagnosed cancer in women, but researchers found Black women are much more likely to get a late-stage diagnosis that makes the disease far more difficult to treat.
+Breast cancer is the most commonly diagnosed cancer in women.
+But researchers found Black women are much more likely to get a late-stage diagnosis.
+This makes the disease far more difficult to treat.
 A 2017 study of 26,331 women with breast cancer in Missouri found Black women had 30% greater odds of being diagnosed with late-stage breast cancer compared to white women.

-Marya Mtshali, a Harvard lecturer in women, gender and sexuality studies, said health disparities for Black Americans begin before they enter a hospital or doctor’s office.
-Black and Latin people are more likely to be uninsured, which makes some wary of seeking care over worries about expensive medical bills or being treated differently.
+Health disparities for Black Americans begin before they enter a hospital or doctor’s office.
+Black and Latin people are more likely to be uninsured.
+This makes some wary of seeking care over worries about expensive charges or being treated differently.

-Predominately Black communities are more likely to have fewer health clinics or hospitals that lack key medical services such as maternity wards.
-And Black moms are two to three times more likely to die from pregnancy-related causes than white women, according to the Centers for Disease Control and Prevention.
+Predominately Black communities are more likely to have fewer health clinics or hospitals.
+Black moms are two to three times more likely to die from pregnancy-related causes than white women.

-“The experience is being clouded by different layers of racism, in some cases sexism, that can make it a very different experience for a person of color going into the health care system,” Mtshali said.
+“The experience is being clouded by different layers of racism, in some cases sexism.
+This can make it a very different experience for a person of color going into the health care system.

 Researchers reported a U.S. health system commercial algorithm “exhibits significant racial bias” because it calculates health costs rather than health needs.
 The program misidentified Black patients with chronic health problems as being at similar risk as healthier white patients.
 In fact, Blacks had fewer means, not less need.

 The company that created the Optum Impact Pro algorithm disputed the study’s findings.
-In a statement, Optum said the algorithm is not racially biased and the study mischaracterized it based on one hospital system’s incorrect use.
+The algorithm is not racially biased and the study mischaracterized it based on one hospital system’s incorrect use.

 Mtshali said some examples of medical bias can be exacerbated by gender, too.
-She cited anecdotal reports of Black women with illnesses such as flu or severe stomach pain taking extra time to “dress a certain way” to be treated with respect.
+Black women taking extra time to “dress a certain way” to be treated with respect.
 The underlying fear is they will not be treated equally when they seek care at a hospital or doctor’s office.

 “When somebody is doubled over in pain, they shouldn’t have to worry about trying to look presentable,” she said.
-“There already is this fear, skepticism and distrust entering an institution that you are not going to be treated the same.”
+“There already is this fear, skepticism, and distrust that you are not going to be treated the same.”